List of Essential Oil Notes for Blending and DIY Perfume

 Small glass or stainless-steel pan insert for melting butters and waxes in essential oil blending projects.
 These keep the ingredients from being directly heated on the stove or hot plate to keep the ingredients stable.

-Here is a photo of how you can make a double boiler at home.
+Here is a photo of making a double boiler at home.
 In the photo, I am melting beeswax using the double boiler method.
 I used a glass pyrex measuring cup and placed the measuring cup into regular pan with gently boiling water.

 When done be sure to use a pot holder to remove the glass cup as it will be hot, so would a metal bowl if that is what you are using instead.